chriskrofchak/learn-cpp/notes/3_flow.md

 }
 ```

-what this does is it initializes a variable [cpp]`int i` for inside the for loop (so `i` won't work outside the for loop, it is out of scope!) and then will check if `i < 100`, if it is, it will execute the body of the for loop, and then at the end of the body of the for loop it will execute `i++`, so it will increment `i` and do it again.
+what this does is it initializes a variable `int i` for inside the for loop (so `i` won't work outside the for loop, it is out of scope!) and then will check if `i < 100`, if it is, it will execute the body of the for loop, and then at the end of the body of the for loop it will execute `i++`, so it will increment `i` and do it again.
 This will print numbers 0,...,99.

 In general for loop syntax is